-During 2023, the CRC defined the planning of its activities, based on the performance of the tasks assigned, holding 15 meetings (5 of which were held jointly with the Board of Statutory Auditors and 1 jointly with the Sustainability Committee), with an average duration of approx. three hours and twenty-one minutes and an average attendance rate of its members of 90%.
-In 2024 and up to the date of approval of this Report, 5 meetings of the Committee were held (one of which was held jointly with the Board of Statutory Auditors and with the Sustainability Committee), with an attendance rate of 100%.
+During 2024, the CRC defined the planning of its activities, based on the performance of the tasks assigned, holding 19 meetings (1 of which was held jointly with the Board of Statutory Auditors and 1 jointly with the Sustainability Committee), with an average duration of approx. two hours and fifty-seven minutes and an average attendance rate of its members of 100%.
+In 2025 and up to the date of approval of the Report, seven meetings of the Committee were held, one of which was held jointly with the Sustainability Committee and three with the Board of Statutory Auditors, with an attendance rate of 100%.

-The topics discussed by the Committee during 2023 included, inter alia: the preliminary investigation on the financial and non-financial information disclosed by the Company during the year; the monitoring of the activities of the control functions (Audit and Compliance), with analysis of the respective periodic reports and sharing of the assessment of the internal control and risk management system; the definition of the materiality matrix for the purposes of non-financial reporting (sustainability report); the monitoring of the activities carried out by the Internal Control and Risk Management System Steering Committee and the actions identified by it and the preliminary investigation into the definition of the ICRMS Guidelines; the examination of specific corporate processes and the analysis of specific operations, in terms of their risk and impact on the results for the period and prospects.
+The topics dealt with by the Committee during 2024 included, inter alia, the following: the preliminary investigation on the financial and non-financial information disclosed by the Company during the year; the monitoring of the activities of the control functions (Audit and Compliance), with analysis of the respective periodic reports and sharing of the assessment of the internal control and risk management system; participation in the definition of the materiality matrix for the purposes of non-financial reporting (Sustainability Report); the monitoring of the activities carried out by the Internal Control and Risk Management System Steering Committee and the actions identified by it and the preliminary investigation into the definition of the ICRMS Guidelines; the examination of specific corporate processes and the analysis of specific operations, in terms of their risk and impact on the results for the period and prospects.